sdkman/sdkman-cli/README.md

 [![Sponsors on Open Collective](https://opencollective.com/sdkman/sponsors/badge.svg)](#sponsors) [![Slack](https://slack.sdkman.io/badge.svg)](https://slack.sdkman.io)

-SDKMAN is a tool for managing parallel Versions of multiple Software Development Kits on any Unix based system.
-It provides a convenient command line interface for installing, switching, removing and listing Candidates.
+SDKMAN is a tool for managing parallel Versions of multiple Software Development Kits on any Unix-based system.
+It provides a convenient command-line interface for installing, switching, removing, and listing Candidates.

 See documentation on the [SDKMAN! website](https://sdkman.io).

+## NOTICE

+**We are rewriting all the commands for SDKMAN! in [Rust](https://www.rust-lang.org/) under a [new project](https://github.com/sdkman/sdkman-cli-native) that supplements this one.
+Only bug fixes to supporting code will be accepted in this project.
+As a result, no further enhancements will be accepted on the commands in this project, and the commands here will be phased out in due course.
+This project will eventually form a lightweight wrapper/launcher for the replacement Rust commands.**

 ## Installation